 Even when you take into consideration the protein-boosting effect of the flaxseed meal, this looks like the profile of a canned formula containing a moderate amount of meat.

 VeRUS is a grain-inclusive canned dog food using a moderate amount of named meats as its dominant source of animal protein, thus earning the brand 4 stars.

-The following list (if present) includes all dog food recalls since 2009 directly related to this VeRUS product line.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls since 2009 related to VeRUS.